Health and Safety

 Identification and Tracing of Contacts

-- BRWS has designated two staff members as the COVID Liaisons who support contact tracing, including creating and submitting lists of exposed students and staff to the local health department and notification of exposed persons.
+- BRWS has designated two staff members as the COVID Liaisons who support contact tracing, including creating and submitting lists of exposed students and staff to the local health department and notification of exposed persons, as needed.
 These staff members are Jessica Prentice and Anaolga Macnaughton.

 - BRWS has designated one person for the local health department to contact about COVID-19.
 This person is Jessica Prentice, School Director.

 - BRWS uses ParentSquare to communicate school wide information.

 - The BRWS community will follow the current Guidelines and Actions for COVID-19 Exposure for communicating any group quarantine needs.

 Staff Training and Family Education